Daddy-Ji/IvaSms-api/README.md

 ## Important Notice ⚠️

 - **Do not re-upload this code to GitHub**!
-If you must share or use it elsewhere, please provide proper credit to the original author, [@ArslanMD Official](https://github.com/Arslan-MD). 🚫
+If you must share or use it elsewhere, please provide proper credit to the original author, [@Daddy-Ji](https://github.com/Daddy-Ji). 🚫
 - **Forking Recommended**: Instead of re-uploading, fork this repository to contribute or use it for your projects.
 This helps maintain the integrity of the original work. 🙌